flutter/website/src/content/platform-integration/web/install-web/index.md

 ## Check your development environment
-Run the `flutter doctor` command to validate your SDK and web browserinstallation:
+Run the `flutter doctor` command to validate your SDK and web browser installation:

 ```bash
 $ flutter doctor